MSCI-245-342/hw-goodbooks/hw-instructions.md

 rails generate model User name:string email:string
 ```

-**Task:** Edit the generate migration to limit the size of `name` to 70 characters, and `email` to 255 characters.
+**Task:** Edit the generated migration to limit the size of `name` to 70 characters, and `email` to 255 characters.
 Also edit the migration so that neither `name` nor `email` can be null.
 Run your migration and verify the correct construction of your users table by using psql.

 Your table should like like this in psql: